gianlazz/Lazztech.Cloud/GianDevNotes.md

 ```

 I should setup the docker container to run the webapp with watch while in debug.
 Here's more documentation on the watcher: https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-2.1

+## Sunday, August 19, 2018
+## Sprint 2, Json Snapshot Persistance & Multiple Subjects
+=> *Transitionsing To Next Sprint*
+## Sprint 3, Web Front-end then decoupling into Microservices with containerized vision REST Api

+I'm planning the next sprint which I've named above.
+I'm going to go ahead and throw together the front end then once it presents the basics nicely then I'll go ahead pull it apart from the vision service with it's current containerized Cli execution to a containerized REST Api as a aspnet core webapi project.

+Well actually this is already tricky since only the vision cli container has the dependencies to be able to execute the vision services...
+I do know I'll need to give the front end container access to the same volume so that it can access the images.
+I could start by having the front end deserialize the jsons into snapshots with the cli container creating them then when I decouple into microservices I'll have the new Vision Microservice REST Api responsible for marshaling the snapshot data.

+So yeah to get it working roughly to build out the front end I'm going to create a lot of coupling issues which I'll then have to pull apart.
+### ***Coupling Issues To Resolve Going Forward:***
+- Frontend reference to vision domain for models: ***should be dynamic view models, with no direct reference to the domain***
+- Frontend deserializing the Snapshot jsons: ***this should be served by Vision Microservice REST Api***
+-